-When you do your regular cleans, ensure you give your arrangement a light dust to remove any collected residues.
+When you do your regular cleans, ensure you give your arrangement a light dust with a soft feather duster to remove any collected residues.
 Make sure to keep it light-handed, as your blooms are quite fragile and don’t like excessive handling.

 Avoid direct air-conditioning or heating

 Another thing to be wary of is the effect that direct airflow can have on your blooms.
 Because dried flowers have had the moisture taken out of them, they are particularly light and fragile.

 Exposing your arrangement to direct air-conditioning, heating or wind can cause unwanted vibration and movement, damaging your blooms slowly over time.
 Make sure you steer clear of these.